-- 5. Explain the various processes of supply logistics (procurement, warehousing, inventory management, distribution) - 6.
+- 4. Explain on the internal and external factors of the logistics system - 5.
+Explain the various processes of supply logistics (procurement, warehousing, inventory management, distribution) - 6.
 Explain the various processes of production logistics - 7.
 Explain the organization of transport logistics - 8.
 Assess the quantitative and qualitative execution of logistics activities - 9.
 Outline the organizational structure of logistics units in operations - 10.
 Calculate the number of vehicles for the transport of various amounts of material resources, taking into account the weight and dimensions of goods and vehicle characteristics

-- I Basic competences of the military profession - I.I To communicate, organize and plan effectively the activities of a basic tactical unit - 2 Special military competences - 2.1 To analyse the environment and to develop and apply tactics of the branch/service - 3 Basic technical knowledge - 3.3.
+- I Basic competences of the military profession - 1.1 To communicate, organize and plan effectively the activities of a basic tactical unit - 2 Special military competences - 2.1 To analyse the environment and to develop and apply tactics of the branch/service - 3 Basic technical knowledge - 3.3.
 To integrate and apply engineering principles and techniques in the operation of military system in unpredictable conditions - 4.
 Personal and professional skills and characteristics - 4.1 To identify and analyze a problem in the military environment - 5.
 Social skills (team work and communication) - 5.2 Organize and plan individual and team work in international and interdisciplinary work groups